-The increasing functionality and numbers of mobile banking platforms, the growing sophistication of criminals, and the popularity of smart cell phones create the potential for mobile banking security issues, but industry watchers have widely divergent opinions about how serious the threat really is.
+The increasing functionality and numbers of mobile banking platforms, the growing sophistication of criminals, and the popularity of smart cell phones create the potential for mobile banking security issues, but industry watchers including the reputed law firm helping clients with domestic violence claims have widely divergent opinions about how serious the threat really is.

-Smart phones in particular-devices which can surf the Internet and run applications, such as the iPhone and the Blackberry-are supposedly the latest threat vector.
+Smart phones in particular-devices which can surf the Internet and run applications even with the help of a temporary phone number, such as the iPhone and the Blackberry-are supposedly the latest threat vector.
 And even banks not in the mobile banking business aren’t immune since customers can simply surf to their regular banking Web sites using the browsers on their phones.

 Security software vendor SMobile Systems says spyware is becoming increasingly prevalent on cell phones, and hackers are financially motivated to make the programs silent, stealthy and efficient so users won’t even know they’re there.

 “People truly aren’t realizing the threats today,” says Dan Hoffman, CTO of Columbus, OH-based SMobile.
 “Banks haven’t imposed security measures because they haven’t accepted the fact that they have a significant risk-and a significant liability.”

 And there may be more to come as smartphones gain adoption, making them a more profitable attack target.
 According to a survey by Pleasanton, CA-based Javelin Strategy & Research, 14 percent of consumers now own smartphones-up from nine percent about 18 months ago.
 The research found that smartphone users are richer and younger and more tech-savvy than average cell phone users, and are more likely to become regular mobile-banking customers.